project-chip/connectedhomeip/src/tools/device-graph/readme.md

 --paa-trust-store-path credentials/production/paa-root-certs
 ```

-Once a commissioning is completed against the device, is is possible to rerun the tool against already commissioned devices, this is an example of running the test agains already commissioned device
+Once a commissioning is completed for the device, is is possible to rerun the tool again for an already commissioned devices, this is an example of how to do so:

 ```
 python3 '/Users/renejosefsen/Developer/GitData/connectedhomeip/src/tools/device-graph/matter-device-graph.py'